 Customer stories

-In this post, we uncover:
+In this post, we examine:

-2. The Data Import ROI
+2. The data import ROI

 When buy vs. build is the best option

-Michael McCarthy, CEO of Inkit describes what brought them to Flatfile:
+Michael McCarthy, CEO of Inkit, describes what brought them to Flatfile:

-“We home built our uploader.
-It was very problematic if customers uploaded files that didn’t meet our requirements.
+"We home-built our uploader.
+It was very problematic if customers uploaded files that didn't meet our requirements.
 We had to give them our exact specifications, which ended up being a huge bottleneck.
-Any time someone would upload a file that was not encoded properly, everything would break.”
+Any time someone would upload a file that was not encoded properly, everything would break."

 Once Inkit realized the extent to which they were losing precious productivity hours on data imports for their customers, McCarthy sought a solution.
-Enter: Flatfile.
-It took Inkit one week to implement Flatfile’s data onboarding platform with their React front-end framework.
+Enter Flatfile.
+It took Inkit one week to implement Flatfile's data onboarding platform with their React front-end framework.

-“We were in such a bind--we bought the Flatfile’s data onboarding platform immediately after a quick demonstration and a look at the API documentation,” said McCarthy.
-“It was really easy once we got it up and running and a huge time saver across the board.
+"We were in such a bind--we bought the Flatfile's data onboarding platform immediately after a quick demonstration and a look at the API documentation," said McCarthy.
+"It was really easy once we got it up and running and a huge time saver across the board.
 It didn't make sense to continue to invest our resources on building and maintaining this core yet secondary part of our product.
-We stopped spending time on data import issues, and now see a 100 percent data import success rate.
-Flatfile exceeded our expectations.”
+We stopped spending time on data import issues and now see a 100 percent data import success rate.
+Flatfile exceeded our expectations."

 With Flatfile up and running, Inkit no longer needs to deal with data import support tickets from customers and focuses on their more important product-related success, which has greatly impacted their business.